jon48/webtrees-lib/README.md

 as well as renaming the modules from the too generic Perso prefix, to a more *branded*
 name: MyArtJaub (a rather bad pun on my surname...).

+The major upgrade of **webtrees** from version 1 to version 2 at the end of 2019 meant that most of the code base was not compatible any longer, and required a nearly complete restructuring and rewrite of the library.
+It has provided the opportunity to refactor some features for better maintainability or flexibility, and the updated library can be used with **webtrees** 2.1.0 onwards.

 My personal and professional constraints have not allowed me to provide the same level of support as I used to, nevertheless I have always wished to share my changes with the general **webtrees** audience.
 I was maintaining an SVN repository on Assembla, but since the migration of **webtrees** to Github, I have as well created the current Git repositories.

-Please read carefully the instructions below, as some modules need changes in the core code, hence cannot be just added to a standard **webtrees** installation.
+Please read carefully the instructions below, as some modules may require changes in the core code to enable all their features, hence cannot be just added to a standard **webtrees** installation.

 *Jonathan Jaubart*

 ### List of MyArtJaub modules

-Mandatory modules:

-* **MyArtJaub Hooks** (`myartjaub_hooks`)
-  * Allows hooking MyArtJaub modules in core code more easily.

-Available modules:

 * **MyArtJaub Administrative Tasks** (`myartjaub_admintasks`)
   * Runs administrative tasks on a scheduled manner.
 * **MyArtJaub Certificates** (`myartjaub_certificates`)
   * Alternative management of certificates supporting sources.
 * **MyArtJaub Geographical Dispersion** (`myartjaub_geodispersion`)
   * Provide geographical dispersion analysis on Sosa ancestors.
+* **MyArtJaub Hooks** (`myartjaub_hooks`)
+  * Allows hooking MyArtJaub modules in core code more easily.
 * **MyArtJaub Miscellaneous Extensions** (`myartjaub_misc`)
   * Placeholder module for miscellaneous extensions.
 * **MyArtJaub Patronymic Lineage** (`myartjaub_patronymiclineage`)